 Pain after spinal cord injury can vary from mild to severe, and those with mild to moderate pain will likely be recommended NSAIDs.

 They help relieve pain and swelling by slowing the production of prostaglandins, which play a huge role in reducing the perception of pain.

 Depression after spinal cord injury is common and can result in loss of interest, inability to concentrate, lack of energy, and changes in sleeping and eating habits.

 Fortunately, depression can often be treated with the use of antidepressants and psychotherapy.
-Antidepressants like SSRIs and SSNRIs can increase neurotransmitter levels in the brain responsible for regulating mood and perception of pain.
+Antidepressants like SSRIs and SNRIs can increase neurotransmitter levels in the brain responsible for regulating mood and perception of pain.

 SSRIs (selective serotonin reuptake inhibitors) increase serotonin levels by blocking its reabsorption in the brain.
-Serotonin makes you feel happy and help regulate sleep and appetite.
+Serotonin makes you feel happy and helps regulate sleep and appetite.

 SNRIs (serotonin and norepinephrine reuptake inhibitors) work similarly to SSRIs, except they also block the reabsorption of norepinephrine, which plays an essential role in regulating energy and alertness.

 Before deciding anti-depressants are not for you, make sure to allow your body to adjust.
 The effects of anti-depressants are not immediate and generally take a few weeks to fully kick in.